AquaticEcoDynamics/Peel_ARC/Data/Nutrient/README.md

 Weekly data on the concentrations of various nitrogen and phosphorous species were recorded by MAFRL at the surface and bottom of the water column at 6 sites within the Peel-Harvey Estuary between 1977 and 2001 (Fig. 1).

 > [!NOTE]
 > Data is available upon request.
-Data contact:  [Dr James Tweedley](mailto:j.tweedley@murdoch.edu.au)
+Data contact:  [Mr. Krzysztof Wienczugow](mailto:k.wienczugow@murdoch.edu.au)

 #### 2. 2001 - 2018; Data collected by the DWER ("WIR Data 2001 - 2018.mat"):